Best Practices for Faculty Recruitment: Education & Toolkit, some components refreshed for the 2025-2026 academic year.

 • Use a versatile job ad.
 Broad position descriptions (rather than narrow disciplinary focus) and welcoming language are a national best practice for attracting candidates.

-• Consider asking applicants to provide a statement on their planned contributions to supporting an inclusive and equitable teaching and research environment.
+• Consider asking applicants to provide a statement on their planned contributions to Lehigh's Principles of our Equitable Community.

 • Place the job ad in outlets visible to diverse scholars.
-The University posts the ad on HigherEdJobs.com, the internal Lehigh University Human Resources pages, and to the regional HERC job board.
-In addition to the disciplinary journals, determine how else to reach scholars from historically under represented backgrounds.
+The University posts the ad on HigherEdJobs.com and the internal Lehigh University Human Resources pages.
+In addition to disciplinary journals, determine how else to reach scholars from historically under represented backgrounds.

 • Rethink how you network.
+Everyone should have a role.
 Will you use social media?
+What will the members of the department do?
 Who will do personal invitations for seeking applicants?
 Will contacts be made only at conferences?
 Ideally, the long term networking has been in place to build trustworthy relationships with a range of scholars and institution types in order to attract a diverse applicant pool.
 Develop a plan to do both long term and near term networking and outreach to promote the open faculty position to the personal networks of all committee members and especially beyond.
 Contact ADVANCE if you have questions about this (especially forward thinking networking).

 In order to have a diverse and excellent pool, candidates must first apply for consideration.
 Actively recruit broadly and use these tools and practices: